Counting Calories:

 1-Hour Free Interactive Webinar

-This evidence-based webinar explores the nuanced role of calorie counting in nutrition, helping participants understand when this tool may be appropriate and when it could be counterproductive.
-We'll examine both the science and psychology behind calorie tracking to help you make informed decisions about your relationship with food.
+This forward-thinking webinar explores the nuanced role of calorie counting in nutrition, helping participants understand when this tool may be appropriate and when it could be counterproductive.
+We'll examine the science and psychology behind calorie tracking to help you make informed decisions about your relationship with food.

 What You'll Learn:

-Key differences between mathematical and intuitive approaches to eating
+Key differences between mathematical and principle-based approaches to eating

 How to identify if calorie counting is right for your current situation